Sam Hornby: Walsall

 On 24 July 2024, Hornby joined Walsall on a permanent one-year deal having impressed on his trial period; he had previously spent time with the club's academy before his departure aged 14.
 Manager Mat Sadler said that "It's one we've been really careful about who we put alongside Tommy (Simkin) and Sam is the perfect one".
 Simkin started in the league at the start of the 2024–25 season, though Hornby saved three penalties in two EFL Trophy games.
 He started in the league when Simkin was away on international duty.
 He was named Walsall's PFA Community Champion for the 2024–25 season.
 He was an unused substitute in the 2025 League Two play-off final at Wembley Stadium, where Walsall were beaten 1–0 by AFC Wimbledon.

+He signed a new two-year contract in June 2025.
+He battled Watford loanee Myles Roberts for a first-team spot in the 2025–26 campaign.
+Speaking in October, he emphasised the importance of squad players, such as himself, as the club battled for the League Two title.

+Hednesford Town

+On 15 June 2026, Hornby signed with National League North side Hednesford Town, a club he had initially joined as a youth player 13 years previously.